 Here’s an overview of the eligibility requirements for Parent PLUS loans vs. private student loans.

-Parent PLUS loans | Private student loans | |
+| Parent PLUS loans | Private parent student loans | |

-Who can apply? | Only biological or adoptive parents of a dependent undergraduate student.
-(Exceptions may be made for stepparents.) | Biological or adoptive parents, stepparents, foster parents, legal guardians, grandparents, and other relatives of undergraduate or graduate students. |
+| Who can apply? | Biological or adoptive parents; sometimes stepparents | Biological or adoptive parents, stepparent, foster parents, legal guardians, grandparents, other relatives |

-Debt-to-income ratio (DTI) | DTI is not considered. | Lenders may review your DTI as a requirement for approval |
+| Debt-to-income ratio (DTI) | Not considered | Lenders may review |

 Note: The U.S. Department of Education defines “adverse credit” as a credit history with one or more of the following problems: